 When can I expect my next menstrual period after I have taken emergency contraception?

-If you have any problems after you take emergency contraception, you should contact your health care provider.
+If you have any problems after you take EC, you should contact your health care provider.

 What if I have problems after I have taken emergency contraception (EC)?